chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img18_class_prob_dist.png" style='margin-left: auto; margin-right: auto; display: block;'>

 ### Evaluation
 Overall, the model is certainly not performing well enough for deployment in supervised autonomous mode.
-However, it might be possible to save the ISR operator a little bit of time if operated in semi-autonomous mode.
+However, it might save the ISR operator a little bit of time and effort if operated in semi-autonomous mode.

 As a sidenote, it's interesting to note that the model would probably perform better than someone who is completely untrained in aircraft recognition.
 Logically, an untrained person could use a simple heuristic to categorise aircraft: